 - Cover and place the lamb back in the oven for 2 hours (add more hot water if needed), baste the lamb once an hour.
 After two hours, flip the leg of lamb (add more water if necessary and adjust seasoning of liquid with salt and pepper).

-- After 3 hours, the leg of lamb shoulder be a deep brown and the bones will be exposed and the meat should show signs of separating from the bone.
+- The total cooking time for the lamb is approx. 3 hours, the leg of lamb shoulder be a deep brown and the bones will be exposed and the meat should show signs of separating from the bone.

 - Remove the lamb from the oven, baste with liquid and allow to rest.
 Serve with Greek roast potatoes or pair with roast potatoes tossed in leg of lamb drippings.